Selling products on online platforms

 What about my product liability insurance?

-For more information on product requirements and an overview of agencies in the Netherlands who can provide certificates for exporting goods to the United States, visit the website of Rijksdienst voor Ondernemend Nederland (RvO). http://www.rvo.nl/onderwerpen/internationaal-ondernemen/landenoverzicht/verenigde-staten/producteisen.
+For more information on product requirements and an overview of agencies in the Netherlands that can provide certificates for exporting goods to the United States, visit the website of Rijksdienst voor Ondernemend Nederland (RvO). http://www.rvo.nl/onderwerpen/internationaal-ondernemen/landenoverzicht/verenigde-staten/producteisen.

 What are my options for an online account?